commercetools/commercetools-project-sync/README.md

 ### Prerequisites

- - Make sure you have installed docker container to run the docker image.
+ - Make sure you have installed docker to run the docker image.
  - The following fields are **required** to be set on the following resources (and sub-resources), if they will be
   synced: